adaltas/node-each/README.md

 - `call`
   Execute one or several items.
+- `end(error|options)`
+  Close the scheduler.
+No further items is allowed to register with `call`.
+In such case, an error is thrown.
+It returns a promise which resolve once all previously scheduled items resolved.
+When `end` is called and each is in paused state, all paused items are resolved with `undefined` or an error if any.
 - `options`
   Get all options with no argument, get a single option with one argument, and set the value of an option with two arguments.
 - `pause`
   Pause the scheduling of new functions, see the throttling section.
 - `resume`
   Resume the scheduling of new functions, see the throttling section.
+It returns a promise which resolve once all previously scheduled and paused items resolved.

 ## Iteration